gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2021-01/index.md

 - You can now configure the update timeout for the `elasticsearch` module using the new `update_timeout` input variable.
 The default timeout has been increased from 60m to 90m, as we were seeing some intermittent timeouts on creation.
 - Bumped the `terraform-aws-ci` version number in the `mgmt` modules.
 This is mainly to pick up a fix for the `jenkins` module related to the default `snapshot_id` value.
 - Removed a `depends_on` clause from the `ecs-cluster` module which was causing recent Terraform versions to exit with an error.
-This `depends_on` wasn't necessary in the first place.
+This `depends_on` wasn&apos;t necessary in the first place.
 - Updated the `eks-core-services` module to the 2.x version of the Helm provider.
 This is a backwards incompatible change.
 See the migration guide below.
 - Updated the `required_version` constraint on the `k8s-namepsace` to `&gt;= 0.12.26`.
 This was missed during the Terraform 0.13 upgrade.